-While there may be endless reasons why your Winnipeg home’s central air conditioner may need to be serviced, there are a few reasons that are fairly common.
+Although there are potentially hundreds of reasons why your Winnipeg home’s central air conditioner may need to be repaired, there are a few reasons that are fairly common.
 Identifying them may help you to understand what a technician is saying when they discuss the choices for resolving the problem.
-Here are the top five problems that may result in a system’s failure.
+Here are the 5 most common problems that may result in a system’s failure.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Faulty AC wiring

-Incorrect, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
+Incorrect, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
 Bad wiring may stop the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Low on refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air in your air conditioning system. depleting levels of refrigerant could suggest a leak or problem with the refrigerant system.
+Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system. depleting levels of refrigerant could suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
 All refrigerant leaks should be located and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside AC fan is not functioning